 We here at Hall of Arkham highly recommend the Artist’s Case/Broken Token solution to store your cards.

-Encounter/player cards can be stored in the “Artist’s Case” from Hobby Lobby, which will run you $24.99 on sale (it’s almost always on sale).
+Encounter/player cards can be stored in the “Artist’s Case” from Hobby Lobby [try this link for the newer model if the other one isn’t working], which will run you $24.99 on sale (it’s almost always on sale).
 You can also look for coupons, which work online.

 The next step is to pick up a Broken Token insert (or any insert) for the case.
 As you can see with the above image that has all of Arkham Horror’s encounter sets up to Dream-Eaters (all deluxes and mythos packs), as well as standalone scenarios stored, there is plenty of room to grow.